chrisdarby/working-from-home/the-story.md

 As someone who's spent years not separating my home and work life, and having to learn the hard way how much effect this can have on your mental health, and with the majority of the work force now risking not separating work and home, I believe its of vital importance that we don't introduce and then perpetuate that cycle, and leave work at work, and home at home, even when they are in the same building.

-The Isolation and the Silence
+#### The Isolation and the Social Silence

-This was a big one for me, this caused all sorts of issues, I went from a job where I interacted with a dozen people every day face to face, down to a few text messages back and forth with co-workers in London and Harrogate during the day.
-Some weeks, especially those when kids were at school, i’d spend the majority of my time completely socially isolated.
+This was a big one for me, although I didn't realise it at the start, but this caused all sorts of issues.

+I went from a job where I interacted with a dozen people every day face to face, down to a few text messages back and forth with co-workers in London and Harrogate during the day and a team phone call once or twice a week.
+I thought this was ok,

-A lot of people like and need the social aspect of office working to break from the monotony of staring at a computer all day, others require complete isolation to work effectively, we’re all different.
+Some weeks, especially those when kids were at school, i’d spend the majority of my time completely socially isolated, not talking to anyone, when my co-workers were off work or on holiday, and it was just me in the "office", it was mentally damaging for me.
+I do know some people who would love this isolation, love the silence, time to themselves, but the majority of us are social creatures and need the interaction.

-I know that given these current circumstances, thats kinda the point.
-But not seeing someone face to face and being socially isolated are vastly different beasts.
-In the office people would catch up in the kitchen and have a chat
+I know that given these current circumstances, social distancing is kinda the point, but not seeing someone face to face and being socially isolated are vastly different beasts.
+In the office people would catch up in the kitchen and have a chat, pop by each others desks and discuss work and non-work things, and that is good and healthy.

-Handling Distractions
+I love getting on with my work, then popping my head over my desk for a few minutes to chat to my my team, have a bit of a laugh and then get back on with it, it breaks up the day, it keeps me sane and makes me enjoy my time in the office, and i'm sure it's the same for a lot of people.

+Regular communication is key to a healthy work lifestyle

+#### Keeping Communication Flowing

+In my old job we used Slack for group chats about work (and non-work) and the occasional conference call to discuss work, have out weekly team meetings, solve problems etc, but in that job I was largely self sufficient, I was given a job to do, and I go on with it on my own, there was no real collaboration because my projects were my projects.

+Here in the University, we are a very collaborative team, people work and communicate across departments, projects are usually worked on by several people at once, and communication and collaboration is one of the key requirements of the work life here, and that doesn't need to stop just because we are working from home.

+To keep communication flowing, regular communication through Teams and email, daily team calls about the work going onexperience a face

-Making Time For You
+#### Making Time For You

-Developing and Maintaining a Routine

-Keeping Communication Flowing

-Don’t Become Sedentry
+#### Don’t Become Sedentry

-Fitting Into Family Life
+#### Fitting Into Family Life